dpermuy/nixos-hyprland-framework13/README.md

 # NixOS built for Framework 13 AMD

-This is my NixOS config for the Framework 13,  AMD Ryzen 5 7640U.
+This is my NixOS config for the Framework 13, AMD Ryzen 5 7640U

-cowsay now with 1.17x scaling
  ________________________
-< now with 1.17x scaling >
+< now with 1.175x scaling >
  ------------------------
         \   ^__^
          \  (oo)\_______